Almost as soon as I said I was back here, I had to leave.

 Now, by chance, about 2 months before this I was in a downtown bookstore searching through two large bins of paperbacks being sold off at bargain prices.
 That day, for 10 cents each, I bought two books that would change my life – Heinrich Boll’s The Train was On Time, the story of a young German soldier on a train returning to the Russian front after being on leave, convinced that this time he was going to die (a book that has haunted me all my life), and the first novel of Trinidad-born Vidia Naipaul, Miguel Street.

-Opening Miguel Street at a random page in the middle of the book, which is still my quick method of assessing novels, I saw that this was an accomplished writer with a remarkable ironic humor.
+I quickly saw that Naipaul was an accomplished writer with a remarkable ironic humor.
 I read it enthusiastically, but this evening it was almost all I knew about Trinidad.

 So, I played the only card I had, telling this young woman that I had read Naipaul’s book.